SD-13/k8s-contributor-site/content/en/blog/2023/sig-network-spotlight.md

 proposals, improving your skills in design as well as alignment and consensus building.

 There's a wealth of opportunities here in SIG Network.
-There's lots of places to jump in, and the learning opportunities are boundless.
+There are lots of places to jump in, and the learning opportunities are boundless.

+**Sujay**: Thanks a lot! it was really great discussion with you, I got to know soo many great things about sig-network.
+I hope many people will find this useful just like I did.